madhurashinde/EducationPlatformForStudent-EdPad/README.md

 seed data: npm run seed
 run project: npm start

-## Accounts cna beused to run the program
+## Accounts can be used to run the program

 **Admin:**
 emailAddress: admin1@admin1.com